Towson football makes playoffs for first time in five years

-Despite a 38-17 loss to James Madison on Saturday in the regular-season finale for both teams, the Tigers earned Sunday one of 14 at-large bids to the NCAA Football Championship Subdivision (FCS) playoffs.
-They will play host to Northeast Conference champion Duquesne on Saturday at 2 p.m. at Johnny Unitas Stadium in Towson.
+Despite a 38-17 loss to James Madison on Saturday in the regular-season finale for both teams, the Tigers on Sunday earned one of 14 at-large bids to the NCAA Football Championship Subdivision playoffs.
+They will host Northeast Conference champion Duquesne on Saturday at 2 p.m. at Johnny Unitas Stadium in Towson.

 Senior linebacker Diondre Wallace, a Baltimore resident and Arundel graduate, became emotional discussing the team’s entry to the postseason.